faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/you_can_leave_the_church_but_cant_leave_it_alone.md

 [^leaving_quietly]: This is my sense from reading their work.
 Cragun and Reiss who have done extensive research on the question of LDS membership rates, demographics, and other related questions.
 Quantifying this kind of thing is difficult, and I would love to better substantiate this point.
 [^implication]: The story of Joseph Smith's response to Isaac Behunin, as recounted by Daniel Tyler (e.g., see [this lesson manual](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-27?lang=eng) is frequently conveyed in official LDS literature---a search on 2022-08-04 for the phrase "left the neutral ground" from the story retrieves 13 instances of its usage on churchofjesuschrist.org).
 The story begins with Isaac and Daniel visiting Joseph Smith and hearing Joseph recount among other things the "many false, inconsistent and contradictory statements made by apostates."
 Isaac responded by saying that if _he_ were to leave he would "go to some remote place where Mormonism had never been heard of, settle down, and no one would ever learn that I knew anything about it."
 Joseph Smith responded, according to Tyler, by saying that in joining the Church Isaac had "enlisted to serve God" and "When you did that you left the neutral ground, and you never can get back on to it.
 Should you forsake the Master you enlisted to serve, it will be by the instigation of the evil one, and you will follow his dictation and be his servant."
 Ben Arkell appeals directly to this story when discussing the idea that former members can leave but they can't leave it alone in [this essay](https://web.archive.org/web/20220804203959/https://www.calledtoshare.com/2020/05/25/why-people-who-leave-the-church-cant-leave-it-alone/).

+[^survivorship_bias]: While some former members clearly spend some time after their departure still focused on the LDS Church, it may be the case that many do not and the observation may, in fact, be a form of survivorship bias: the former members who are most noticed by LDS members are those who still engage.

+scholars who study the LDS religion (e.g., Ryan Cragun and Jana Riess) is that the majority of those who leave do so quietly.[^leaving_quietly] Some experience a short phase where they are eager to share data and their new worldview, but applying an observation that only applies to some to the entire group may be a form of survivorship bias---members only notice the ones who were open and/or expressive about their concerns and fail to notice the many others who leave quietly (because the ones who left quietly are not really noticed or observed).